ClickCease

 Weekly chapels and worship coupled with daily prayers and devotions contribute to Westminster's mission to prepare students to serve as ambassadors for Christ.
 Westminster's faculty, staff and administrators are fully committed to supporting students and families in their faith by providing an excellent, reformed Christian education.

 John Bishop, Westminster's director of spiritual formation, oversees the development of elementary, middle and high school chapels where a wide-range of faculty and staff, students, and guests provide worship and bring age-appropriate Bible messages.
-Read the blog below to learn how this year's theme verse, Proverbs 30:5, influences the weekly messages.
+Read the blog below to learn how this year's theme verse, Psalm 1:3, influences the weekly messages.
 High school students also kick-off every school year with a week-long spiritual retreat that takes place in the beautiful mountains of Jasper, Georgia known as Warrior Week.

 John Bishop, Director of Spiritual Formation